sahilng/testing-kube/README.md

 - Install Docker, `kubectl`, `minikube`, and `psql`
 - Start Docker
 - `./run.sh`
+- Optionally, `./expose.sh` to relay the host machine's port 80 to the flask-service in the minikube cluster

 When shutting down, exit the running script and then run `minikube stop` or `minikube delete` (if you'd like to prevent the cluster from retaining its state for the next `minikube start`).